Ceramic dental implants

 - In most cases, immediate placement of the implant after tooth extraction is achievable.
 This allows you to enjoy a shorter implant process.

-Due to its excellent bio-compatibility and the inherent strength of Zirconia, you will enjoy natural comfort and function after ceramic implant placement.
+Due to its excellent bio-compatibility and the inherent strength of Zirconia, you will enjoy natural comfort and function after a ceramic implant placement.

 Karim is one of the very first dentists in the state of Western Australia to place zirconia implants.